PREP Application Procedure

 The PREP Application Consist Of Two Elements:

-Please arrange for three individuals to submit a recommendation form using this link (https://redcap.uchicago.edu/surveys/?s=PDACAWKDL4).
-Although you will list these three individuals in your application, we do not contact them.
+Please arrange for three individuals to submit a recommendation form using the link above.
+Although you will list these three individuals in your application, the program does not contact them.

 1. Individuals from groups underrepresented in biomedicine, encompassing all relevant social, behavioral as well as health sciences, are strongly encouraged to apply.